 What Happens After the Housing Discrimination Complaint is Filed?

 In most cases where housing discrimination complaints are filed, HUD will try to help the senior and the accused party reach an agreement.
-During the housing discrimination complaint process, HUD will send a conciliation agreement against the accused party, which will protect the senior and the public interest.
+During the housing discrimination complaint process, HUD will send a conciliation agreement to the accused party, which will ask the accused party to pay a fine, provide fair housing and training for employees, revise policies, or something else to address the complaint.
 If it is signed, then HUD will not interfere any longer unless the agreement is broken.
 In that case, HUD will propose that the Attorney General file a suit.
-Find out more about conciliation agreements by downloading our guide for seniors.

 In the case that the senior’s state has the same abilities to process the housing discrimination complaint as HUD, then HUD will send the complaint to the senior’s state agency.
 If the agency does not review the complaint within a certain timeframe, then HUD may pick the case up again.